anil2k/mas/README.md

 * Pre-trained weights on MS COCO.
 * Example of training on this datasets, with emphasize on adapting code to dataset with multiple classes.
 * Jupyter notebooks to visualize the detection result.
+* Integration with Kinect v2 and streaming video from webcam for image segmentation (super slow, but works).

 ![Trained model on Video](assets/output.gif)

 ## Usage
 ### Requirements
-Python 3.4, TensorFlow GPU 1.10.0, Keras 2.1.3 and other common packages listed in `requirements.txt`.
+`Python 3.4`, `TensorFlow GPU 1.10.0`, `Keras 2.1.3` and other common packages listed in `requirements.txt`.
+For Kinect v2 integration, `pylibfreenect2` package and all dependencies are used, which might be installed from [here](https://github.com/r9y9/pylibfreenect2).

 For reproducing the results, download pre-trained COCO weights (mask_rcnn_coco.h5) from the [releases page](https://github.com/matterport/Mask_RCNN/releases).
 To training or testing the model, `pycocotools` package is required.
 Installation guide might be found [here]( https://github.com/cocodataset/cocoapi).